Andrewftv/dns-proxy/README.md

 Port 8080 is used for the web management

 ## Version build instructions.
 The build process is performed on a Linux machine (Windows is untested).
 Alternatively, you can build directly on the target Raspberry Pi server.
 This eliminates the need for Docker and a cross-platform GCC toolchain.
 A corresponding GCC toolchain is required to build a cross-platform version.
-When building the ARM_v7 image, I used arm-unknown-linux-musleabi to minimize the Docker image size and reduce the number of dependencies.
+When building the ARM_v7 image, I used <ins>arm-unknown-linux-musleabi</ins> to minimize the Docker image size and reduce the number of dependencies.
 I used [crosstool-ng](https://crosstool-ng.github.io/) to build it.
-You can use the standard armv8-rpi4-linux-gnueabihf toolchain for Raspberry Pi, but the resulting image size will exceed 100MB.
+You can use the standard <ins>armv8-rpi4-linux-gnueabihf</ins> toolchain for Raspberry Pi, but the resulting image size will exceed 100MB.

 ### Build on target Linux machine:
 ```